 Update your travel to-do list and swap your standard ‘city break’ for one of these different but exciting cosmopolitan eastern cities

-Getting there: Flight time from Manchester is approximately seven hours.
-UK nationals do not require advance visa arrangements to enter the UAE.
-One can be obtained upon arrival for up to 30 days stay.
-A direct flight from Manchester costs approximately £314 with Emirates.
+Getting there: Flight time from Manchester is approximately eleven hours.
+You can visit Hong Kong for up to 6 months without a visa.
+A direct flight from Manchester costs approximately £734 with Cathay Pacific